Jerry Tubbs: Chicago Cardinals

-He was drafted by the Chicago Cardinals in the first round of the 1957 NFL Draft — 10th overall.
+Tubbs was selected by the Chicago Cardinals in the first round (10th overall) of the 1957 NFL draft.
 Suddenly, he found himself on a perennial loser, playing out of position as an outside linebacker.
 He was eventually benched, and then traded to the San Francisco 49ers after the seventh game of the 1958 season.

 San Francisco 49ers

-The following year (1959), the San Francisco 49ers moved him into the middle linebacker position, where he became a starter.
-After the 1959 season, Tubbs planned to retire, so the 49ers left him off their list of players who were exempt from the 1960 NFL Expansion Draft.
+In 1959, the San Francisco 49ers moved him into the middle linebacker position, where he became a starter.
+After the 1959 season, Tubbs planned to retire, so the 49ers left him off their list of players who were exempt from the 1960 NFL expansion draft.

 Dallas Cowboys

-Tubbs was acquired by the Dallas Cowboys in 1960 NFL Expansion Draft.
+Tubbs was acquired by the Dallas Cowboys in 1960 NFL expansion draft.
 As it turned out, he would spend the next 29 years in Dallas — as a player, player-coach and full-time assistant coach.
 In the 4th game of the 1960 season, Tubbs became the first player in franchise history to start at the middle linebacker position on a regular basis, finishing with 149 tackles (48 solo).

 Tubbs was an impact player on those early Cowboys teams and also rated among the top middle linebackers in the NFL.
 He had quickness, toughness and an unbeatable motor.
 In 1962, he was one of the first Cowboys players voted to the Pro Bowl, along with: QB Eddie LeBaron; DT Bob Lilly; RB Don Perkins; and CB Don Bishop.

 He became a player-coach in 1965.
 In 1966 he retired and was working for the Dallas Federal Savings and Loan Association, but was lured back by Tom Landry to play behind Lee Roy Jordan for one more year.
 He played just the first three games of the season, until he suffered a back injury.

 The following year (1967), Landry sensing that the Cowboys had a real chance at a championship, wanted to have Tubbs as insurance in the event Lee Roy Jordan should be injured.
 He came back again, but didn't play a single down while serving as a player-coach, hence he was on the roster and in uniform for the 1967 Ice Bowl championship game against the Packers.

 Personal life

 When he finally retired as a player at the end of the 1967 season, he became Cowboys linebackers coach for 21 years.
 He coached in five Super Bowls, winning two of them.
-He died on June 13, 2012 at the age of 77.
+He died on June 13, 2012, at the age of 77.